commadelimited/jQuery-Mobile-Bootstrap-Theme/readme.md

 This theme overrides the existing jQuery Mobile A - E swatches (and adds an F swatch as well) with colors and styles found in Twitter Bootstrap.
 It's meant to be used with A as the primary swatch for the page, and B - F as accents as needed.

+Make your Twitter Bootstrap theme complete by using Font Awesome icons found in the [jQuery Mobile Icon Pack](https://github.com/commadelimited/jQuery-Mobile-Icon-Pack).

 ## Example

 [View a simple demo of this theme](http://andymatthews.net/code/jQuery-Mobile-Bootstrap-Theme/)